kaustuv96/kaustuv96/README.md

-- 👋 Hi, I’m @kaustuv96
+# 👋 Hi, I’m Kaustuv

-- 👀 I’m interested in predictive & prescriptive analytics and GenAI use cases.
+I am a **Business Consultant** working at the intersection of organizational learning and technology.
+My interests include **analytics** and **Generative AI use cases**, especially where they can drive business value.

-- 🌱 I’m currently learning AI/ML and GenAI
+- 🌱 Currently exploring AI/ML and GenAI applications
-- 💞️ I’m looking to collaborate on building agents for business cases.
+- 💡 Looking to collaborate on building **agents and automation for business scenarios**
-- 📫 How to reach me www.linkedin.com/in/kaustuvbhattacharya
+- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/kaustuvbhattacharya)

 <!---
 kaustuv96/kaustuv96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.